osfans/trime/README.md

    make release
   ```

-  For other Linux distributions, please also install the required packages above with their own package managers.
+  For other Linux distributions, you can install the required packages above with their own package managers.

 #### macOS